kubernetes-retired/service-catalog/docs/walkthrough.md

 ## Step 5 - Configuring `kubectl` to Talk to the API Server

-To configure `kubectl` to communicate with the service catalog API server, we'll have to get the IP address of the `Service` (and just the IP - no ports or `http://` prefixes) that sits in front of the API server pod(s).
+To configure `kubectl` to communicate with the service catalog API server, we'll have to get the IP address that points to the `Service` that sits in front of the API server pod(s).
 If you installed the catalog with one of the `helm install` commands above, then this service will be called `catalog-catalog-apiserver`, and be in the `catalog` namespace.

+### Notes on Getting the IP Address

-Note that how you get this IP address is highly dependent on your Kubernetes installation method.
+How you get this IP address is highly dependent on your Kubernetes installation method.
+Regardless of how you do it, do not use the Cluster IP of the `Service`.
+The `Service` is created as a `NodePort` in this walkthrough, so you'll likely need to use the IP address of the node or one of the nodes in your cluster.

+### Setting up a New `kubectl` Context

 When you determine the IP address of this service, set its value into the `SVC_CAT_API_SERVER_IP` environment variable and then run the following commands: